rleydev/startup-template-web/frontend/README.md

 - Gitflow
 - Landing is developed according to Figma design
 - Section Join Us implemented through Vanilla JS
-- Webpack
+- Webpack 5
 - Factory pattern in Join Our Program Section
-- email validation for (@gmail.com, @hotmail.com)
+- Email validation for (@gmail.com, @hotmail.com)
 - Local Storage
 - Subscribed State UI change after reloading the page according to submitted email
 - Save feature of input value after reloading the page through Local Storage

-### Webpack commands:
-- npm run dev: development mode
-- npm run build: production build
-- npm run start: webpack -w
+- Backend Node.js and Express.js
+- Fecth requests to backend
+- Community section receives data from backend
+- After pushing "Subscribe" button valid email is sent and written in backend JSON
+- After pushing "USubscribe" button valid email is deleted in backend JSON
+- 'forbitten@gmail.com' is set as an email already exists in backend data

 #### The history of the whole development performed on Gitlab by division for several steps:
 1) https://gitlab.com/rleydev/html-essentials-hometask